 Our biggest tips to writing repair amendments are simple: be specific, don’t overuse words and don’t under explain what you need, and let the inspection report do the talking.

 Over/under explaining things.
 Be succinct in your wording.
 Don’t become a junior inspector or plumber or electrician.
 Let the experts determine what is wrong and fix it.
+If the property has a septic system, let a septic tank services company inspect and repair the damages if any or see if a new septic system installation is needed.
 Sometimes people try to use a lot of big words or even legalese to make the repair amendment sound official.
 You want to write clearly and in simple, plain language to get to the heart of what it is you want done.

 Let the inspection report do the talking.
 Quote items in the inspection report and give reference numbers for pages or sections of the report where the item appears.
 Let the inspector’s words inform what needs done.